Destiny 2: The Witch Queen: Seasonal changes

 Season of the Seraph (Season 19) began on December 6, 2022, with the hard Power level cap being raised to 1580, and the pinnacle reward cap at 1590.
 Serving as a prelude to Lightfall, the season featured the return of the Warmind Rasputin, whose consciousness was placed into an engram by Ana Bray following his deactivation by the Black Fleet during Season of Arrivals, and the Guardian worked with her to restore Rasputin into an Exo body while fending off Xivu Arath's Hive and Wrathborn forces.
 The season introduced a new, 3-player matchmade activity called "Heist Battlegrounds", where Guardians infiltrated Warmind facilities on Earth's Moon, Europa, and Mars and destroyed Wrathborn forces within them to obtain Rasputin's submind data.
-A new exotic quest, "Operation: Seraph's Shield", was added on December 20, 2022, that rewarded a new craftable exotic pulse rifle, the Revision Zero; its multiple catalysts could be obtained over multiple weekly runs of the quest.
+A new exotic quest, "Operation: Seraph's Shield", was added on December 20, 2022, that rewarded a new craftable exotic pulse rifle, Revision Zero; its multiple catalysts could be obtained over multiple weekly runs of the quest.
 A new dungeon, "Spire of the Watcher", was released on December 9, 2022, and takes place in a Seraph spire facility on Mars.
 Tied to the season was the introduction of the annual "Moments of Triumph", which featured triumphs across the various content from The Witch Queen and its four seasons.
 In addition to brand new weapons introduced this season, the weapons featured from the Warmind expansion as well as the "Deep Stone Crypt" raid from Beyond Light were updated with new perks and are now able to be crafted at the Mars Relic.
 The seasonal artifact featured during this season was the Seraph Cipher (featuring mods focusing on mid- to long-range weapons and Void, Arc, and Stasis abilities).